adamranieri/2105PythonBatch/BDD/bdd.md

 - Gherkin
     - language/syntax for writing acceptance criteria
     - NOT A PROGRAMMING LANGUAGE
+    - Feature
+        - A brief description of user story (general user story)/ feature
+    - Scenario
+        - A brief descripiton of a more specific user story
+    - Scenario Outline
+        - Like scenario except parameterized
+    - Examples
+        - a table of values for your Scenario Outline
     - Given
         - Some state of the application or user
         - Examples